pusher/pusher-js/README.markdown

 #### `disabledTransports` (Array)

 Specified which transports must not be used by Pusher to establish a connection.
 This settings overwrites transports whitelisted via the `enabledTransports` options.
-Available transports: `ws`, `wss`, `xhr_streaming`, `xhr_polling`, `sockjs`.
+Available transports for web: `ws`, `wss`, `xhr_streaming`, `xhr_polling`, `sockjs`.
 Additional transports may be added in the future and without adding them to this list, they will be enabled.

 ```js
 // will use all transports except for sockjs